meteor-useraccounts/meteor/packages/accounts-base/Stories.md

 ## End-User States

-### Logged Out
+### Anonymous

-The user is not logged in to any account.
+The user is an [anonymous user](#anonymous-user).
 This state does not exist in apps that automatically log users in to guest accounts.
 In this state the app provides some subset of the following actions:

 * Sign In with Service X